This tutorial covers:

 - build-and-test

 This file defines a job to build and run the test command for your project.
-This job:
+It pulls in the cimg/node:21.6.0

-Docker image from the CircleCI Docker image registry - Uses the image to install all the project’s dependencies
+Docker image from the CircleCI Docker image registry and uses it to install all the project’s dependencies before running the test.

 Setting up the project on CircleCI